-1. Child Focused Approach to Safeguarding Introduction and Ethos
+1. Safeguarding Introduction and Ethos

 - Cranbrook School recognises our statutory responsibility to safeguard and promote the welfare of all children.
 Safeguarding is everybody's responsibility and all those directly connected (staff, volunteers, governors, leaders, parents, families and students) are an important part of the wider safeguarding system for children and have an essential role to play in making this community safe and secure. - Staff working with children at Cranbrook School will maintain an attitude of 'it could happen here' where safeguarding is concerned.
-When concerned about the welfare of a child, staff will always act in the best interests of the child and if any member of our community has a safeguarding concern about any child or adult, they should act and act immediately. - Cranbrook Schools believes that the best interests of children always come first.
+When concerned about the welfare of a child, staff will always act in the best interests of the child and if any member of our community has a safeguarding concern about any child or adult, they should act and act immediately. - This policy applies where there are any child protection concerns regarding children who attend the school/college but may also apply to other children connected to the school/college, for example, siblings, or younger members of staff (under 18s) or children on student/work placements. - Cranbrook School recognises the importance of adopting a trauma informed approach to safeguarding; we understand there is a need to consider the root cause of children's behaviour and consider any underlying trauma. - Cranbrook Schools believes that the best interests of children always come first.
 All children (defined as those up to the age of 18) have a right to be heard and to have their wishes and feelings taken into account and all children regardless of age, gender, ability, culture, race, language, religion or sexual identity or orientation, have equal rights to protection. - Cranbrook School recognises the importance of providing an ethos and environment within our school that will help children to be safe and feel safe.
 In our school children are respected and encouraged to talk openly.
 All our staff understand safe professional practice and adhere to our safeguarding policies.
 We will ensure children's wishes and feelings are taken into account when determining what safeguarding action to take and what services to provide. - Our core safeguarding principles are: